 Human trafficking is the act of exploiting an individual for personal gain through force, coercion or deceit.

 Karah Rowson, Interim Executive Director for ACT Alberta

-Stewart, a Clinical Ethicist with Covenant Health, says that while statistics
+Stewart, Clinical Ethicist with Covenant Health, says that although statistics

 on human trafficking are difficult to gather, current evidence shows victims of

 human trafficking are likely to have contact with the healthcare system during

 Karah says this is because of the volatile environments victims may face.
 “Their risk of having injuries is higher than the average person's,” she says.
 “They are likely to be in unsafe work environments and tend to experience violence or sexual assault.”